MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machinelearning-mlops.md

 When looking to adopt MLOps for your next machine learning project, consider applying the following core principles as the foundation to any project.

-1. _Version control code, data and experimentation outputs_
+1. _Version control code, data, and experimentation outputs_

     Unlike traditional software, data has a direct influence on the quality of machine learning models.
 Besides versioning your experimentation code base, version your datasets to ensure reproducibility of experiments or inferencing results.
 Versioning experimentation outputs like models can save effort and the computational cost of recreation.